 We offer pay-what-you-like walking tours multiple times each week.

 If you’d prefer to enjoy a bus tour, we have a read our comparison post of Chicago’s best bus tours.

-TIP: Check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the Loop.
+If your heart is set on Chicago's theatre scene, check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the Loop.

 If you are a music lover or a fan, be sure to check out a concert while in Chicago.
 There are many venues from giant spaces to intimate bars.

 - Duran Duran | September 1st | Chicago